starandtina/frontend-interview-questions/README.md

 ## <a name='algorithms'>Algorithms</a>

-* Implement Array.prototype.sort using merge sort.
+* Merge sort has a complexity of O(n*log n), making it one of the more efficient sorting algorithms available, also it's a stable sort.
+That's why Firefox and Safari use merge sort for their implementation of `Array.prototype.sort()`.
+Please implement `Array.prototype.sort()` using merge sort.